Each day, thousands of people need donated blood and blood products to keep them in good health or allow them to stay alive.

 A similar process to whole blood donation is apheresis.
 This provides other blood components, such as platelets.
 A donation of platelets can help people who have issues related to clotting.
 It may also provide antibodies to help fight a disease, such as COVID-19.

-Giving blood can be a life saving action.
-How does it affect those who donate?
-In this article, learn about the advantages and disadvantages of giving blood.
+Giving blood can be a life saving action, but it may also have benefits for the donor.
+In this article, learn about the effects of giving blood.

 Donating blood can help people with many health conditions, such as those who:

 - have internal or external bleeding due to an injury

 - have sickle cell disease or another illness that affects the blood